-- Extend the choice and control that children have over their play, the freedom they enjoy and the satisfaction they gain from it. - Recognise the child's need to test boundaries and respond positively to that need. - Manage the balance between the need to offer risk and the need to keep children safe from harm. - Maximise the range of play opportunities through planned and spontaneous provision. - Promote independence and good self-esteem. - Allow for multisensory learning. - Develop children's respect for others and offer opportunities for social interaction. - Foster the child's wellbeing, healthy growth and development, knowledge and understanding, creativity and capacity to learn.
+- Extend the choice and control that children have over their play, the freedom they enjoy and the satisfaction they gain from it. - Recognise the child's need to test boundaries and respond positively to that need. - Manage the balance between the need to offer risk and the need to keep children safe from harm. - Maximise the range of play opportunities through planned and spontaneous provision. - Promote independence and good self-esteem. - Develop communication and language skills through meaningful interactions with adults and peers. - Allow for multisensory learning. - Develop children's respect for others and offer opportunities for social interaction. - Foster the child's wellbeing, healthy growth and development, knowledge and understanding, creativity and capacity to learn.